yankostadinov/core/docs/core/02_getting-started/02_setting-environment/04_advanced/advanced.md

 ## Extending the Gateway's logging

 You can get detailed information on what the gateway is from the [**Glue42 Core environment**](../../../what-is-glue42-core/core-concepts/environment/index.html) section.
 Here we will explain how you can extend it's logging functionality.
-Normally this is something you do not need to to, because the gateway logs internal messages to and from [**Clients**](../../../what-is-glue42-core/core-concepts/glue42-client/index.html), but obtaining this information could be useful for creating bug issues in our github or just to get a better understanding on what's going on behind the scenes.
+Normally this is something you do not need to to, because the gateway logs internal messages to and from [**Clients**](../../../what-is-glue42-core/core-concepts/glue42-client/index.html), but obtaining this information could be useful for creating bug issues in [**our GitHub**](https://github.com/Glue42/core/issues) or just to get a better understanding on what's going on behind the scenes.

 First, you need to create an `appender`.
 This is a simple JS function which takes as a single argument the log info object and does with it whatever you need - log to the console, send to a REST server, etc. To do that, go to your application's root and create: